rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ## Package setup

 The packages utilized in this analysis are below.
 Unless otherwise noted, they are available from CRAN.

-The comments after the packages explain why I am using them.

 ```r